• Home

 • Tweet

 In this article I’m going to talk about BPA and phthalates interchangeably- this is because the research shows the same results for phthalates as for BPA, just not as dramatically (yet).
-This is why the FDA is actually paying attention to BPA but not yet to phthalates.
-Don’t buy BPA-free plastics or products- the BPA has been replaced with other phthalates which are just as disturbing.

-Here’s the good news- by drastically reducing your exposure to BPA & phthalates, you can drastically improve your fertility and changes of a healthy pregnancy.
+Here’s the good news- by drastically reducing your exposure to BPA & phthalates, you can drastically improve your fertility and chances of a healthy pregnancy.
 You can also safeguard your fetus, infant, and small children.

 Let’s take a quick look at the research to understand why making lifestyle changes can make such a difference.